 The limits and indicators of the risk policies should be consistent with the annual budget and the objectives set forth in the multi-year investment plans.
-The numeric values of the limits and indicators set forth in the various policies are probabilistic in nature (like VaR and EBITDA at risk) or deterministic in nature, and are expressed in monetary units, indices or benchmarks based on which volumetric risks and/or values are generated, including:
+The numeric values of the limits and indicators set forth in the various policies are probabilistic in nature (like VaR and EBITDA at risk) or deterministic in nature, and are expressed in monetary units, indices or benchmarks, including:

-- limits on the maximum overall credit risk exposure by type of counterparty; - limitations on market risk proportional to the volume of activity of each business; - strict overall limit on the discretional trading of energy; - limitations on operational risk through preventative maintenance programmes and assurance programmes; and - strict limitations on activities not associated with the main energy business.
+- limits on the maximum overall credit risk exposure by type of counterparty; - limitations on market risk proportional to the volume of activity of each business; - strict overall limit on the discretional trading of energy; - limitations on operational risk through preventative maintenance programmes and insurance programmes; or - strict limitations on activities not associated with the main energy business.